The accolades are starting to pour in for "On Living" (Riverhead Books), by Kerry Egan, a 1995 alumna of Washington and Lee University.

 Four W&L faculty will talk about their experiences with Open Access publishing, both from the editorial and authorial perspectives, on Oct.
 24 from 4:30–5:30 p.m.

 Tessa Rajak, a British expert on Hellenistic and Roman-era Judaism, will lecture at Washington and Lee University on March 29 at 5 p.m. in the Hillel House, room 101.
 While at W&L, she will be the Class of 1963 Visiting Scholar in Residence sponsored by the Office of the Provost and the Departments of Religion and Classics.

-Matthew C. Bagger, the Goodwin-Philpott Eminent Scholar in Religion at Auburn University, will give a lecture at Washington and Lee University on Monday, March 4, at 5:30 p.m. in Northen Auditorium, Leyburn Library.
+Patricia Kelley, professor of geology at the University of North Carolina Wilmington, will give a lecture at Washington and Lee University on March 18 at 4:30 p.m. in Northen Auditorium, Leyburn Library.

 Helen Fisher, a biological anthropologist, author and professor, will lecture on Feb.
 4 at 4:30 p.m. in Stackhouse Theater, Elrod Commons.
 Her lecture is part of Washington and Lee University’s year-long Questioning Passion series.

 Caroline Osella, a reader in anthropology at the School of Oriental and African Studies (SOAS) at the University of London, will lecture at W&L as part of the Winter 2016 Global Fellows Seminar: Tradition and Change in the Middle East and South Asia.
 Her talk will be Jan.
 27, 2016, at 5 p.m. in Hillel 101.